Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 </figure> <br>

+<p> Section II of the <em> Voting Rights Act of 1965</em> prohibits voting practices or procedures that discriminate
+on the basis of race, color, or membership in certain language minority groups.
-<p> Section II of the <em> Voting Rights Act of 1965 </em> delineates circumstances or factors in which minority groups have the opportunity to elect their candidate of choice. </p> <br>
+Thornburg v.
+Gingles (1986) delineates necessary preconditions for minority groups to elect their candidate of choice.  </p> <br>

 <figure>
 <img src="https://i.imgur.com/MxywcnN.jpeg" class="center" style="width:625px">